-This is a night of great remembrance and worship to Allah (SWT) and ranks higher than that of 1,000 months.
+This is a night of great commemoration and devotion to Allah (SWT) and places higher than that of 1,000 months.

 "We have indeed revealed this in the 'Night of Power'.
 And what will explain to you what the night of power is?
 The Night of Power is better than a thousand months.
 Therein come down The Angels and the Spirit by Allah's permission, on every errand.
 "Peace!...This until the rise of Morn!"

-The Holy month of Ramadan encourages us to reflect, and it is this night where the significance is heightened.
-There is truly no better way to be thankful for all the good that Allah (SWT) brings than by reciting the Holy Qur’an – dedicating the entirety of the day to your faith.
+Ramadan influences us to reflect, and it is this night where the significance is increased.
+Reciting the Holy Qur'an is the best way to appreciate everything that Allah (SWT) does – devoting the whole day to your faith.

-As well as praying for our loved ones, we also pray for those less fortunate than us and, as part of our faith, do what we can to help.
-Giving zakat is a big part of this and for many, the Night of Power is seen as the perfect moment to make this donation.
-You can pay your zakat through our donations page today here.
+In addition to praying for our loved ones, we pray for those in less fortunate positions and do all that we can to help, in the name of our religious duties.
+Giving zakat is a significant factor of this and for many, the Laylat-al-Qadr is seen as the perfect moment to make this donation.
+You can pay your zakat via our donations page today.